-This month the National Institutes of Occupational Safety and Health (NIOSH) released its much anticipated exposure study for sealcoat applicators.
+This month the National Institutes of Occupational Safety and Health (NIOSH) released its much anticipated exposure study (See Link) for sealcoat applicators.
 NIOSH is part of the U.S. Department of Health and Human Services, Centers for Disease Control and

 Prevention.
 The study was 6 years in the making.
 It includes 32 pages of highly technical information.
 And unfortunately you have to pay to read it entirely.